kandreadou/CDVCOpenStack/README.md

 In our repository, we provide the source code of the proposed CDVC framework.
 In order to run our code, the following steps are required:

-1) download and install the OpenStack API in your computer;

-2) install your certificates into the Cloud Infrastructure;
+1) install your certificates into the Cloud Infrastructure;

 3) create the HBase configuration which will be used by each of our framework’s components.
-The HBase configuration should be included either as a separate cfg file (hbs.cfg) or it should be embedded into the experiment.cfg;
+The HBase configuration should be included in the HBaseInstance.java on each of the CDVCOpenstack components;

 4) create the RabbitMQ configuration.
-Similar to the HBase configuration, the RabbitMQ configuration should be included either as a separate cfg file (rbmq.cfg) or it should be embedded into the experiment.cfg;
+Similar to the HBase configuration, the RabbitMQ configuration should be included in the RabbitMQInstance on each of the CDVCOpenstack components;

 5) create the Openstack Deployment projects for each of our framework's components.
 Each component is deployed in the Openstack compute node;

-6) modify the numberOfDVCExtractorNodes variable in the experiment.cfg according to the deployed instances of the DVC Extractor instances;
+6) modify the numberOfDVCExtractorNodes variable in the CDVC_Scheduler component;

-7) modify the numberOfImageSorterNodes variable in the experiment.cfg according to the deployed instances of the Image Sorte instances;
+7) modify the numberOfImageSorterNodes variable in the PriorityIndexer component according to the deployed instances of the Image Sorte instances;

 8) if the numberOfDVCExtractorNodes and numberOfImageSorterNodes variables are assigned as 0, then the sequential approach is executed.

 We provide in our repository a CDVC_Initializer project which is the user interface of our framework.
-CDVC_Initializer should not deployed in the cloud but it should include the Openstack libraries, since it interacts with the Cloud infrastructure.
+CDVC_Initializer should not deployed in the cloud.
 Since the framework's components are deployed in the cloud, you need to execute the CDVC_Initializer to run our experiments.